whitemech/BeSyft/README.md

-# BeSyft
+# MBeSyft

-BeSyft is a tool for symbolic best-effort synthesis with LTLf goals and assumptions.
-The tool has been described in [1].
+MBeSyft is a tool for symbolic minimal best-effort synthesis in FOND domains.

 # Usage

-The output of `BeSyft --help` is the following:
+The output of `syft4fond --help` is the following:

 ```
-BeSyft: a tool for Reactive and Best-Effort Synthesis with LTLf Goals and Assumptions
+syft4fond-ltlf: a tool for LTLf reactive synthesis in FOND planning domains
-Usage: ./BeSyft [OPTIONS]
+Usage: ./syft4fond [OPTIONS]

 Options:
   -h,--help                   Print this help message and exit
-  -d,--print-dot              Print the output function(s)
-  -a,--agent-file TEXT:FILE REQUIRED
+  -d,--domain-file TEXT:FILE REQUIRED
-                              File to agent specification
+                              Path to PDDL domain file
-  -e,--environment-file TEXT:FILE REQUIRED
+  -p,--problem-file TEXT:FILE REQUIRED
-                              File to environment assumption
+                              Path to PDDL problem file
-  -p,--partition-file TEXT:FILE REQUIRED
+  -g,--goal-file TEXT:FILE REQUIRED
-                              File to partition
-  -s,--starting-player INT REQUIRED
-                              Starting player:
-                              agent=1;
-                              environment=0.
-  -t,--algorithm INT REQUIRED Specifies algorithm to use:
-                              Monolithic Best-Effort Synthesis=1;
-                              Explicit-Compositional Best-Effort Synthesis=2;
-                              Symbolic-Compositional Best-Effort Synthesis=3;
-                              Adversarial Reactive Synthesis=4
-  -f,--save-results TEXT      If specified, save results in the passed file.
+                              Path to LTLf goal file
+  -i,--interactive BOOLEAN    Executes the synthesized strategy in interactive mode
+  -o,--out-file TEXT          Path to output .csv file.
 Stores:
-                              Algorithm;
-                              Goal file;
-                              Environment file;
-                              Starting player;
-                              LTLf2DFA (s);
-                              DFA2Sym (s);
-                              Adv Game (s);
-                              Coop Game (s);
+                              1. PDDL domain file
+                              2. PDDL problem file
+                              3. PDDL parsing (secs)
+                              4. PDDL2DFA (secs)
+                              5. Synthesis (secs)
-                              Run time(s);
+                              6. Run time (secs)
-                              Realizability
+  -s,--synthesizer INT REQUIRED  Specifies type of synthesis to use:
+                              Best-Effort Synthesis=1;
+                              Minimal Best-Effort Synthesis=2

 ```

 LTLf formulas in agent and environment files should be written in Lydia's syntax.
 For further details, refer to https://github.com/whitemech/lydia .

-To perform best-effort synthesis for an LTLf goal in some LTLf environment, you have to provide both the path to the agent goal and the environment specification, e.g., `Examples/counter_2.ltlf` and `Examples/add_request.ltlf`, and the path to the partition file, e.g., `Examples/counter_2.part`.
+To perform mbe-synthesis for an LTLf goal in some FOND planning domain, you have to provide the path to the domain specification, problem specification, and the agent goal e.g., `Examples/domain-triangle.pddl`, `Examples/test.pddl`, and `Examples/test.ltlf`.

 For instance, the command:

 ```
-./BeSyft -a Examples/counter_2.ltlf -e Examples/add_request.ltlf -p Examples/counter_2.part -s 0 -t 3 -d
+./syft4fond -d Examples/domain-triangle.pddl -p Examples/test.pddl -g Examples/test.ltlf -s 2 -i 0
 ```

-Performs best-effort synthesis using the symbolic-compositional algorithm.
+Performs mbe-synthesis using the symbolic-compositional algorithm.

 # Build from source

 Compilation instruction using CMake (https://cmake.org/).
 We recommend the use of Ubuntu 20.04 LTS.
-Problems can occur between some libraries on which BeSyft relies and newer versions of Ubuntu (more information below).
+Problems can occur between some libraries on which MBeSyft relies and newer versions of Ubuntu (more information below).

 ## Install the dependencies